DavidGoldman/InspectiveC/README.md

 compatible with arm64 - in fact, it is more full-featured on arm64 as arm32 has obj_msgSend[st|fp]ret
 which are currently not hooked.

+Note that due to limitations with MobileSubstrate on iOS 10 and 11, you must use Fishhook to interpose objc_msgSend instead.
+To do this, build with `USE_FISHHOOK=1`, i.e.
+`make package USE_FISHHOOK=1 FOR_RELEASE=1 install`.

 **Features:**
 * arm64 support (and arm32)
 * Watch specific objects